Loyola University Chicago

 • Farewell, Megan

 Good luck, Megan!
-We enjoyed having you at the WLA.
+We enjoyed having you at the WLA during Summer 2017.
 Melanie Chambliss, BMRC Special Project Intern, will continue processing the Carol Moseley Braun papers.
-To find out more about Megan’s time at the WLA, please visit our blog.
-Learn more about the Black Metropolis Research Consortium at bmrc.lib.uchicago.edu.

 • BMRC Archie Motley Archival Intern at the WLA

-This summer, the BMRC (Black Metropolis Research Consortium)continues, in its third iteration, the Archie Motley Archival Internship Program.
+The BMRC (Black Metropolis Research Consortium) has named Megan Naylor as the Archie Motley Archival Intern for Summer 2017 where she will work at the WLA.
 This program is designed to provide students of color with opportunities to gain practical work experience in archives management, and to recruit students of color into the archives profession as a means to address the critical issue of the underrepresentation of people of color in the field.
-Megan Naylor has been named the Archie Motley Archival Intern for summer 2017.
-Naylor will process the records of Ambassador Carol Moseley Braun, which are housed by BMRC member institution, Loyola University Chicago within the Women in Leadership Archives.

 • Polish Women's Alliance of America Spring Luncheon & Fundraiser: May 21